Alfie Arcuri

-Alfie Arcuri is an Australian singer-songwriter best known for winning the fifth season of The Voice Australia in 2016.
+Alfred James Arcuri (19 April 1988) is an Australian singer-songwriter best known for winning the fifth season of The Voice Australia in 2016.
 He signed with Universal Music Australia.
 His debut studio album Zenith was released in July 2016 and peaked at number 5 on the ARIA Charts.

 Early life

 Arcuri was born to an Italian family and grew up in Camden, New South Wales.
 He is a qualified architect, working at Mosca Pserras Architects until 2014.
 He told his family he was gay in 2013, when he was 24 years old.

 Career

 2016–2018: The Voice and Zenith

 In 2016 Arcuri took part in the fifth season of The Voice Australia, where he joined Delta Goodrem's team, and was the first auditionee.
 He made it through to the Grand Finale and on 10 July, he was announced as the winner.